magdesign/PocketVJ-RTC-Documentation/source/12_display.rst

     - Make sure to connect a PJlink compatible projector via rj45 cable
     - Default ip is: 192.168.2.254
     - Disable password and powersettings on projector
+    - Some projectors act weird, this is not my fault, before complaining check if you are able to power them off from CP
+    - You are able to control several projectors, give them all the same ip or add their Ip to the script